peteg's blog

 /noise/movies | Link

 It isn't what Scorsese added to this movie so much as what he took away; it's shot-for-shot what got him that Oscar.
 I wish I'd seen this first.
-Tony Leung doesn't really get dirty here, and mostly just saunters around looking for trouble, sometimes finding Andy Lau (but not Maggie Cheung).
+Tony Leung doesn't really get dirty here; mostly he just saunters around looking for trouble and sometimes finds Andy Lau (but not Maggie Cheung).
 The director/cinematographer Andrew Lau does a solid job in downtown Kowloon but unfortunately decided to milk a sequel and another which I now have to watch.
 Lau and Leung are back for the third.

 Rated #228 in IMDB's top-250.